MikkelBerggreen/ITU-Introduction-to-Machine-Learning/source/exercises/W5-models-and-least-squares/notebooks/gaze.md

 - **Head movement and rotation:** `movement_medium`, `movement_hard`,

 You may want to focus on the ones without head movement for now.

-Use the provided script `position_viz.py` to visualise the image and corresponding screen point.
-It has one command-line argument which is the subfolder (in `inputs/images/`) to use, e.g. `python position_viz.py pattern1`.

 ```{code-cell} ipython3
 :tags: [remove-cell]